 A. The County and the Union agree that there shall be no discrimination against any employee because of race, creed, color, religion, sex, national origin, or political affiliation.

 C. The County may establish reasonable and necessary rules of work and conduct for employees.
-Proposed new rules or modifications of existing rules governing working conditions shall be negotiated with the Union before they are established as provided by N.J.S.A.34:13A-5.3.
+Such rules shall be equitably applied and enforced, insofar as practicable.
+Proposed new rules or modifications of existing rules governing working conditions shall be negotiated with the Union before they are established as provided by N.J.S.A.
+34:13A-5-3.

-D. This Agreement shall be equitably applied to all employees covered by this Agreement.
+E. This Agreement shall be equitably applied to all employees covered by the Agreement.

-action and attachment(s) which are placed in an employee's file.
+F. The Union as well as the affected employee shall receive a copy of any disciplinary actions and attachments which are placed in an employee’s file.
 All employees shall have the right to review their personnel files upon reasonable request.